About Vinitaly International Academy

-In April 2015, VIA h osted its first Italian Wine Ambassador Certification Course and after 14, editions in Italy and abroad, VIA has trained over 530 wine professionals and certified over 216 Italian Wine Ambassadors, of which 14 have also gained the highest level of certification, the Italian Wine Expert title.
+In April 2015, VIA hosted its first Italian Wine Ambassador Certification Course and after 15 editions in Italy and abroad, VIA has trained over 600 wine professionals and certified over 230 Italian Wine Ambassadors, of which 15 have also gained the highest level of certification, the Italian Wine Expert title.

 In 2017, VIA initiated developing the intermediate level course "Italian Wine Maestro Certification Course" and held the pilot course in Canada on that same year.
 Entering into 2018, VIA embarked on several major upgrades to its design, including the creation of the VIA Ecosystem.
 Proving to be a tangible development, VIA Ecosystem is harmonized by its 4 pillars (Chief Scientist, Advisory Board, VIA Faculty and VIA supporters).

 In addition to this, there was a reformatting of the flagship Ambassador Certification Courses as well as the introduction of an online Maestro Educator program.
-VIA is excited to welcome their first batch of Italian Wine Educator in September 2019.
+VIA certified the first batch of Italian Wine Educator in September 2019.
 To know more about the program, please write to email@example.com.